Thumbnail Image

 Online Schools in Space Program (all session types)

-Between Friday 12 September 2025 and Wednesday 10 December 2025
+Between Wednesday 5 November 2025 and Friday 12 December 2025

 Book your class into one of our free exclusive online programs at the Australian Space Discovery Centre.
 Home-school groups, TAFE, and university groups can also book here!
 Minimum of 15 students required.
 Choose your preferred 45-minute online session type from the following; 1.
 General session - includes a Space Fact or Fiction presentation + Q&A (year levels 5 - 12) 2.
 Workshop Operation: Eyes on Earth (year levels 7 - 10) - Primary activities delivered by teacher in-class. - includes a presentation, with teacher-led activity in-class.
 Resources for the activity will be provided to you.
 3. Workshop Goldilocks (year levels 5-12) - includes a presentation, tour using NASA Eyes software, with teacher-led activity in-class.
 Resources for the activity will be provided to you.
-Recommended: student access to PC, laptop or tablet.
 Please book using the lead teacher contact details.
 Bookings are by group, so only one ticket is required.

 Thumbnail Image

-School Holidays: Space Garden (ages 5-16)
+Weekends: Space Garden (ages 5+)

 If you could take one plant with you on a space mission, what would you bring?
 Discover for yourself with our ‘Space Garden’ workshop!
 In this session, become an amateur astrobotanist by designing and crafting your very own space plant.
 You’ll use problem-solving skills to explore how and why we grow plants in space, and how they can be used for food, fibres, medicine and more.
 Please note that all children under the age of 12 must be accompanied by someone over the age of 17.